dougUCN/qchain/README.md

 qchain
 ===============

-A workaround for per-user limits for a TORQUE queue on a PBS array job.
+A workaround for per-user job limits for a TORQUE or SLURM computing cluster queue.
-Say a cluster limits me to MAXJOBS jobs in the queue at a time. qchain.py will check your queue for actively running/queued jobs, and then submit as many PBS t-array jobs as possible + a qchain job.
+Say a cluster limits me to MAXJOBS jobs in the queue at a time. qchain.py will check your queue for actively running/queued jobs, and then submit as many t-array jobs as possible + a qchain job.
 The qchain job will run after the completion of the last t array job, and keep submitting properly labeled t-array jobs until it reaches your specified TOTAL jobs